NBA panel agrees to act swiftly on bid to oust Clippers owner

 Schlatner, who handles legal matters for the National Hockey League's New York Islanders' owner Charles Wang and has had dealings with clients involving the NBA, said the league might consider allowing Sterling to sell the team himself by a prescribed deadline.

-But he predicted that, one way or another, Sterling would end up severed from the Clippers and would realize that "the franchise would not be economically viable if he continues to own it."
+But he predicted that, one way or another, Sterling would end up severed from the Clippers and would realise that "the franchise would not be economically viable if he continues to own it."

 The scandal sparked outrage from fans and players, and numerous commercial sponsors pulled their support from the team before and after the NBA moved to expel Sterling.